25 Weeks Pregnant with Twins or Multiples

 - At 25 weeks, your uterus will be pushing around all the organs in the abdominal region by quite a large degree.
 Your stomach and intestines will already be bearing the discomfort due to it.
 When hormones jump into the fray and make the situation worse, the chances of experiencing indigestion and acidity begin to increase at this week.
 It is usually the period when you may feel constantly full as well as end up passing gas quite frequently through the day.
 The intestinal trouble will tend to aggravate constipation by yet another degree.
 However, adequate water and fibre intake provide some relief.

 - As you approach the completion of your pregnancy term, the chances of haemorrhoids will begin to increase.
 Haemorrhoids are extremely irritating and get worse in cases of twins or triplets when the weight might be a lot more than a single pregnancy.
-The pushing of the babies inside the uterus can also cause the contents of the stomach, especially the acid, to rise higher into the oesophagus.
-You can take antacids; however, you should consult your doctor before you pop a pill on your own.

 - You may have trouble passing stool, and you will spend a lot of time in the toilet.
 You may also visit the toilet a number of times to urinate.
 Your toilet is most likely to become your second home!
 Around this time, the bladder is under immense physical pressure because of the growing uterus, leading it to expel even the smallest quantities of urine as quickly as possible.